 Assemblyman John T. McDonald, III: John has a long record of civil service.
 The Mayor of Cohoes for 13 years, he became a Member of Assembly for the 108th Assembly District in 2012.
 In 2013, he was appointed to the Albany Convention Center Authority board, which is charged with instituting a coordinated program of convention activities in the city of Albany and undertaking economic development projects in the historic downtown area.
 A practicing pharmacist, he is also the owner of Marra’s Pharmacy & Medical Equipment in Cohoes and teaches part-time at the Albany College of Pharmacy.

-Mo O’Connell: Mo holds over 20 years of experience in various aspects of theatre, museum management, event management, civic involvement, and volunteer coordination.
-He manages all museum-related and new business sales for Adirondack Studios.
-His previous positions include director of the National Museum of Dance in Saratoga Springs and House Manager at the Saratoga Performing Arts Center.
-He is also on the board of the Feeder Canal Alliance.
+Mo O’Connell: Maurice “Mo” O’Connell: Mo holds over 30 years of experience in various aspects of theatre, museum management, event management, civic involvement, and volunteer coordination.
+He is the Human Resources Specialist for Adirondack Studios.
+His previous positions include Business Development for Adirondack Studios, General Manager/Director of the National Museum of Dance in Saratoga Springs, and House Manager at the Saratoga Performing Arts Center.
+He is a past President of Lakes to Locks Passage, Past President of US Grant Cottage and held many years of involvement as a Board Member of the Feeder Canal Alliance.